Comfort Does Not Mean Ugly or Frumpy

 Whether it’s summer or winter many of us like to feel comfortable in our clothes.
 But for so many, comfort ends up equating with ugly or frumpy and definitely not stylish!
 Yet client after clients tells me that they want to look stylish.
-So how do you ensure that you don’t fall into some of the most common frumpy pitfalls?

 Don’t end skirts in the frumpy zones